-If you are living with an advanced illness, it can be comforting to seek understanding and support from loved ones, healthcare professionals, and support groups.
+If you are living with chronic non-cancer pain or with an advanced illness, it can be comforting to seek understanding and support from loved ones, health care professionals, and support groups.

 The following list of helpful websites and other online resources can help.
 On these sites, you can learn about organizations where you can find more information and support.
 Some may have a local chapter in your area.

 The ACPA offers pain management tools as well as other helpful materials for individuals with chronic pain seeking to improve the quality of their lives.